 Staff will continue educating the OC about existing BTM business rules over the course of several months before suggesting manual revisions to better account for the grid’s diversifying resource mix.

 Exelon said recent analysis from PJM and Commonwealth Edison determined a remedial action scheme (RAS) in the Quad Cities region of Illinois and Iowa is no longer necessary to meet planning criteria.

 The Quad Cities RAS prevents instability for a three-phase fault during line outages and thermal overloads during multiple line outages.
 Exelon said incremental grid reinforcements reduced the need for the scheme.
 The company will disable the RAS by the end of year with complete removal in 2020.

 - The committee unanimously endorsed the following manual changes:

 - Manual 1: Periodic cover-to-cover review to update terminology and guidelines for control center and data exchange requirements.

-- Manual 3: Biannual review to update transmission operating procedures.
+- Manual 3: Biannual review to update transmission operating procedures, excluding references to stability.